0x0x-dev/devsecops-microstack/README.md

 ```

 ---

-## 🛡️ Security Testing
+## 🛡️ Security & DevSecOps

-- **SAST:** Uses Semgrep to analyze code for vulnerabilities.
+- **SAST:** Semgrep scans source code for vulnerabilities in CI.
-- **DAST:** Uses OWASP ZAP to perform dynamic security testing on the running application.
+- **DAST:** OWASP ZAP scans the running app for web vulnerabilities in CI.
-- **GitHub Actions:** Automates security scans on every push and pull request.
+- **CI/CD:** Automated with GitHub Actions on every push and PR.
-- **ZAP Scan Report:** Generated in JSON format and uploaded as an artifact.
-- **Semgrep Report:** Generated in JSON format and uploaded as an artifact.
+- **Reports:** ZAP and Semgrep reports are generated and uploaded as artifacts.

----

-## 🧑‍💻 Author

-Built with ❤️ by Moaaz